statelyai/xstate/docs/guides/actors.md

 ```

 ::: warning
-It is not recommended to spawn promise actors, as [invoking promises](./communication.md#invoking-promises) is a better pattern for this, since they are dependent on state (self-cancelling) and have more predictable behavior.
+It is not recommended to spawn promise actors, as [invoking promises](./communication.md#invoking-promises) is a better pattern for this since they are dependent on the state (self-canceling) and have more predictable behavior.
 :::

 ## Spawning Callbacks

 Just like [invoking callbacks](./communication.md#invoking-callbacks), callbacks can be spawned as actors.
-This example models a counter-interval actor that increments its own count every second, but can also react to `{ type: 'INC' }` events.
+This example models a counter-interval actor that increments its count every second but can also react to `{ type: 'INC' }` events.

 ```js {22}
 const counterInterval = (callback, receive) => {